A powerful work of art!

 My tips for before and after our tour:

-If you're particularly interested in the Baroque and Rococo periods, I can highly recommend our Bavarian National Museum.
+If you are particularly interested in the Baroque and Rococo periods, then I can recommend our Bavarian National Museum I highly recommend it.
 With its magnificent collections on this topic, it will perfectly complement our tour.
-Or a visit to the Cuvilliés Theater in the Residence, a true jewel from the Rococo period.
-Of course, it's also fun to take a trip out to Nymphenburg Palace after our tour, armed with your newfound knowledge of the city center, to continue reveling in the Baroque splendor, especially in the park palaces.
-I'd be happy to accompany you there upon request!
-And for those who prefer indulgence in culture to enjoyment, there are plenty of opportunities to do so in the city center before or after our tour, for example, in one of the cozy restaurants in the Asamhöfe district, just behind the Asam Church.
-Unfortunately, I can't guarantee that the food served will be on Baroque porcelain!
+Or consider a visit to the Cuvilliés Theatre the residence, a true gem from the Rococo period.
+And of course, it's fun to use our newly acquired knowledge of the city center after our tour to the Nymphenburg Palace to venture out and further revel in the baroque splendor, especially in the park palaces.
+I would be happy to accompany you there upon request!
+And for those who prefer culinary delights to cultural experiences, there are plenty of opportunities to do so in the city center before or after our tour, for example in one of the cozy restaurants in the Asam Courtyards right behind the Asam Church.
+Unfortunately, I cannot guarantee that it will be served on baroque porcelain!

 Frequently asked questions: